Paid Family Leave

-- Ending Gender-Based Discrimination - Gender-based discrimination continues to be a big problem for women in the United States.
+Gender-based discrimination continues to be a big problem for women in the United States.
 Disparities between incomes of male and female workers are well-established.
-Despite recent efforts to reduce this income-gap, women still earn about 77% of their male counterparts.
+Despite recent efforts to reduce this income-gap, women still earn about 79% of their male counterparts.
 In 2009, I was an original cosponsor of the landmark Lilly Ledbetter Fair Pay Act, which is designed to reduce gender based discrimination in the work place.
 Women should receive equal pay for equal work, and I am proud the Lilly Ledbetter Fair Pay Act became law on January 29, 2009.

-- Promoting Equality in High School and College Sports - Women deserve to receive equal treatment across the board, which is why I oppose efforts to cut funding for women’s collegiate athletics.
+Women deserve to receive equal treatment across the board, which is why I oppose efforts to cut funding for women’s collegiate athletics.
 Sports develop self-esteem, leadership, and provide many physical and mental health benefits to young women.
-Girls should have the same access to athletic teams as boys do.
+Women should have the same access to athletic teams as men do.
 That is why I have always been a vigorous supporter and defender of Title IX.

 I believe in a living wage for all workers.
 Taxpayers are forced to subsidize the low-wage policies of huge, profitable employers like Walmart or McDonalds when hard-working, full-time employees need to turn to social safety net programs to get by.
 A living minimum wage will help working families put food on the table and put a roof over their heads.
 I will also fight for federal paid sick days legislation that will give workers the flexibility they need to take care of their loved ones without losing their jobs.

 Securing Safety Nets